 The sample Arcana given are an odd mixture of advanced alien technology, occult biotechnology, traditional magical items and just plain weird shit.
 It is kind of neat.
 The closest comparison that comes to mind would be objects from the book of the New Sun, or perhaps the artifacts from Roadside Picnic (if you don’t know any of the books I mentioned I highly recommend you check them out).

-Arcana are divided into normal, greater Arcana and Legendary Arcana, with different levels of power.
+Arcana are divided into Normal, Greater and Legendary Arcana.
 Normal Arcana could be a space-folder that allows you to perform a line of sight teleport between flat surfaces, a magnet that attracts or repels a single creature with a skeleton or a censer that emits foul-smelling green smoke that blocks all missile attacks.
 Greater Arcana might be a black orb that obliterates all non-living matter on touch, a strange beam that turns creatures into crystal by draining dex or an odd box that summons glowing orbs that may be flung at your enemy.
 As for the Legendary Arcana, which may only be found in the presence of god-like entities or guarded by the most hellish of deathtraps, these cover such treasures as a prism that obliterates anything with less then d12 hp on hit (fucking powerful as shit), an unstoppable suit of iron armor or a coffin that can bring someone back to life.
 Many of these objects are not necessarily portable, and may instead be the size of cabinets or even entire structures.
 These items may be identified with a Wil check, otherwise you trigger them inadvertently while figuring out how they work.

 After this we get an example of play, not truly necessary but still fairly useful in illustrating the general atmosphere the game is going for.
 Strangeness and technology indistinguishable from magic is rife and recovering Arcana or exploring locations invaded or haunted by this strangeness will be the main focus of the game.
 GM advice is also provided, as well as explanations of the different ability scores (very short explanations as you can imagine).
 The advice is quite good, stressing the importance of providing a proper amount of information so your players can assess the risk of their decisions, as well as the importance of making sure that players have to make meaningful choices.